solarus-games/children-of-solarus/readme.txt

 2.1  Default settings
 ----------------------

-If you want to install zsdx, cmake and zip are recommended.
+If you want to install Children of Solarus, cmake and zip are recommended.
 Just type

 $ cmake .